-SCENE CHARACTERS TIMEFRAME (APPROXIMATE) GEOGRAPHY FOCUS DESCRIPTOR 2 Devils Angels Galileo Arrighetti Guiduuci Marina Gamba 1609 Venice Confirming heliocentrism A Devil states a proverb, "Devils make the pots" and an Angel replies, "However, Angels make the lids".
+2 Devils 1609 Venice Confirming heliocentrism Angels Gailleo Arrighetti Guiduuci Marina Gamba A Devil states a proverb, "Devils make the pots" and an Angel replies, "However, Angels make the lids".
+Gailleo and two associates, Guiducci and Arrighetti are working with Gailleo's invention, the telescope.
+They study the heavens and find and name the moons of Jupiter, which they see as part of the cosmic dance, an image of eternal order previously reflected in the lute tunings and the angelic discourse of the proloque.
+Gailleo says that he now has proof that the Earth is not the centre of the universe, but that it moves,"-expurs is muove".
+He continues studying the heavens and as day breaks, turns his telescope to Venice, where he spies Marina Gamba hanging out the washing on her balcony.
+He watches her sing an aubade to the Venetian sun, captivated he travels towards her.
+Marina is astonished Gailleo can see the colour of her eyes through the telescope from the street, she descends, and they sing a love duet.
+A relationship is formed.
+SCENE CHARACTERS TIMEFRAME (APPROXIMATE) GEOGRAPHY FOCUS DESCRIPTOR 2 Angels Galileo Arrighetti Guiduuci 1609 Venice Confirming heliocentrism pots" and an Angel replies, "However, Angels make the lids".
 Galileo and two associates, Guiducci and Arrighetti are working with Galileo's invention, the telescope.
 They study the heavens and find and name the moons of Jupiter, which they see as part of the cosmic dance, an image of eternal order previously reflected in the lute tunings and the angelic discourse of the prologue.
 Galileo says that he now has proof that the Earth is not the centre of the universe, but that it moves, "eppur si muove".
 He continues studying the heavens and as day breaks, turns his telescope to Venice, where he spies Marina Gamba hanging out the washing on her balcony.
+He watches her sing an aubade to the Venetian sun, captivated he travels towards her.
+Marina is astonished Galileo can see the colour of her eyes through the telescope from the street, she descends, and they sing a love

-SCENE CHARACTERS TIMEFRAME (APPROXIMATE) GEOGRAPHY FOCUS DESCRIPTOR 3 Devils Angels Scientists Chorus Paduans 1609 Padua Conflict between scientific endeavor and existing theory The Angels begin with a reversal of the old proverb, they sing, "Angels make the pots" and the Devils respond, "But we make the lids".
-Galileo's discovery of the telescope is now celebrated throughout Europe - it's been commercialised with the populace enjoying mini-telescopes spying on each other.
-Two scientists affirm Galileo's fame exclaiming, "Certo, certo, si si si si!".
-Boys spy on girls and vice versa, and a Devil appears and spies on the audience with rude suggestions.
-The two scientists celebrate that Galileo has lifted a veil from over the heavens.
-Meanwhile, two citizens from Padua remind the crowd of the traditional view of the Earth as surrounded by nine spheres - an argument erupts, Angels and Devils appear, and the Angels hurl a comet towards Earth to stop the fighting.
-The Angels rebuke all with an exhortation to be humble and enquiring in the face of the mysteries of creation.
+SCENE CHARACTERS TIMEFRAME (APPROXIMATE) GEOGRAPHY FOCUS DESCRIPTOR 3 Devils 1609 Padua Conflict between scientific Angels Segin with a revers proverb, they sing, "Angels mand the Devils respond, "But we lids".
+Galileo's discovery of the now celebrated throughout Eucommercialised with the popular mini-telescopes spying on each scientists affirm Galileo's fame "Certo, certo, si si si sil".
+Boys so vice versa, and a Devil appears the audience with rude sugges scientists celebrate that Galileo veil from over the heavens.
+Me citizens from Padua remind the traditional view of the Earth as nine spheres - an argument er and Devils appear, and the Angels rebuke all with an elbe humble and enquiring in the mysteries of creation. te the pots" e make the telescope is rope - it's been ace enjoying h other.
+Two exclaiming, py on girls and and spies on tions.
+The two o has lifted a anwhile, two crowd of the surrounded by upts, Angels gels hurl a e fighting. xhortation to